Depeche Mode discography

-The discography of English electronic music band Depeche Mode consists of 14 studio albums, seven live albums, 10 compilation albums, 16 box sets and 55 singles.
+The discography of English electronic music band Depeche Mode consists of 15 studio albums, six live albums, nine compilation albums, 24 box sets and 61 singles.
 The band's music has been released on several labels, including Some Bizzare, Mute Records, Sire Records, Reprise Records, and Columbia Records.
-Formed in Basildon, Essex, England in 1980, the group's original line-up was Dave Gahan (lead vocals), Martin Gore (keyboards, guitar, vocals, chief songwriter after 1981), Andy Fletcher (keyboards, bass guitar) and Vince Clarke (keyboards, chief songwriter 1980–81).
-Vince Clarke left the band after the release of their 1981 debut album Speak & Spell and was replaced by Alan Wilder (production, keyboards, drums), who was a band member from 1982 to 1995.
-Following Wilder's departure, Gahan, Gore, and Fletcher continued as a trio until Fletcher's death in 2022.
+Formed in Basildon, Essex, England in 1980, the group's original line-up was Dave Gahan (lead vocals), Martin Gore (keyboards, guitar, vocals, chief songwriter after 1981), Andy Fletcher (keyboards, bass guitar) and Vince Clarke (keyboards, chief songwriter through 1981).
+Clarke left the band after the release of their 1981 debut album Speak & Spell.
+Gahan, Gore and Fletcher recruited Alan Wilder (production, keyboards, drums) initially as a touring musician, while recording their second album A Broken Frame as a trio.
+In late 1982, Wilder was promoted to full band membership, remaining with Depeche Mode until 1995.
+Following Wilder's departure, Gahan, Gore, and Fletcher continued as a trio until Fletcher's death in 2022, since which time Gahan and Gore have continued as a duo.

 Since their debut in 1981, Depeche Mode have had 54 songs in the UK Singles Chart, as well as one US, and two UK number one albums (Songs of Faith and Devotion and Ultra).
 All studio albums have reached Top 10 in the UK.
-Also they had 7 number one albums in the German Album Charts from 1993 to 2017.
+Also they had seven number one albums in the German Album Charts from 1993 to 2017.
 According to their record company, Depeche Mode have sold in excess of 100 million records worldwide.
 The group's concert video Devotional was nominated for "Best Long Form Music Video" at the 37th Grammy Awards in 1995.
 "Suffer Well", the third single off the album Playing the Angel, was nominated in the category for "Best Dance Recording" at the 49th Grammy Awards in 2007.
 On 19 December 2006, Depeche Mode's back catalogue was released on the iTunes Store as The Complete Depeche Mode.
 On 3 December 2009, Sounds of the Universe was nominated for a Grammy Award for Best Alternative Album.
-They received a second nomination for the video "Wrong": for Best Short Form Music Video at the 52nd Grammy Awards.
+They received a second nomination for the video "Wrong": for Best Short Form Music Video at the 52nd Annual Grammy Awards.